I need a bunch of favorite ‘go to’ suppers that will make menu planning a cinch.

 If you are making up a weekly menu, your list can come from the meals you cook after 4 weeks.

-1. A little work today makes life a lot smoother tomorrow
+1. A little work today makes Supper a lot smoother tomorrow

 - Develop a list of your favorite meals